 How the CNS effects the muscles during stretching

 How muscles work

 The process by which muscles contract or relaxes under the control of the central nervous system (CNS).

 Stretching should be slow or static.
 Sudden or painful movements will elicit the STRETCH REFLEX causing the muscles to contract.
 This response is called the STRETCH REFLEX or MYOTATIC REFLEX.
 This action is mediated through spindle cells in the belly of the muscle.
-When muscle lengthens too quickly the spindle cells are activated which cause muscle to contract.
+When a muscle lengthens too quickly the spindle cells are activated which causes the muscle to contract.
 Therefore stopping overstretching of the muscle.
 This reflex is basically a protection mechanism.
 It operates to control the speed of movement at a particular joint to prevent injury to the joint and to the muscles which are stretched.